 Lake James State Park is looking for individuals or couples to serve as “live-in” host at park campground.
 Register campers, provide information and explain rules and regulations.
 Perform light maintenance work around the campground such as picking up litter, cleaning and stocking toilet facilities, cleaning campsites and selling firewood.
 This position requires working weekends, holidays and evening hours.
 Your campsite, with full RV hook-ups, provided free of charge while you volunteer.
 For more information contact Ranger Jamie Cameron at 828-584-7728.

-The swim beach is open for the season from 10 am until 6 pm.
+The swim beach is open daily from 10 am until 6 pm, now through September 30.
 There will be a fee when lifeguards are on duty $5 for ages 13 and up; $4 for ages 3-12.

-From Memorial Day through Labor Day the Concession Stand will be open 7 days a week from 10 am until 6 pm.
-Canoe, kayak and stand-up paddleboard rentals will be available from 10 am until 4:30 pm.
-Boat rental fees are $5.00 per hour.Posted on: Wednesday, June 14, 2017 - 7:45am
+Starting in August the Concession Stand will only be open Friday through Tuesday from 10 am until 6 pm (closed on Wednesday and Thursday).
+Canoe, kayak and stand-up paddleboard rentals will be available from 10 am until 4:30 pm when the Concession Stand is open.
+Boat rental fees are $5.00 per hour.Posted on: Wednesday, August 2, 2017 - 7:41am

 Hiking and Biking